Multivariate expansivity theory and Pierce-Birkhoff conjecture: Sub-expansion and indices of expansion

-We now obtain an important inequality as a consequence of Theorem \ref{identity} relating the index of the smallest sub-expansion in their mother expansion to local indices in each sub-expansion of the sub-expansions in the chain.
+We now obtain an important inequality as a consequence of Theorem \ref{identity} that relates the index of the smallest sub-expansion in their mother expansion to local indices in each sub-expansion of the sub-expansions in the chain.